A Beginner’s Guide to Structured Data

 Testing Your Structured Data

 Now you’ve added your structured data, it’s time to test that it’s valid.
-Simply paste your code or URL into the Structured Data Testing Tool, and it will give your results.
+Simply paste your code or URL into the Rich Results Test Tool and it will give your results.